jarosado0911/ug4Installation/README.md

 - `-DConvectionDiffusion=ON`
   Enables the **Convection-Diffusion** plugin/module in UG4 (e.g., PDE solvers for transport/heat-like equations).

+- `-DUSE_LUA2C=ON`
+  Enables Lua-to-C embedding support so Lua scripts can be converted into C and compiled into plugins/binaries during the build.
+The script sets this **ON by default**.

 - `-DProMesh=ON` *(with `-promesh`)*
   Enables **ProMesh** (UG4’s mesh processing/GUI tooling) in the build.